Thauan Lara

-Thauan Lara dos Santos (born 22 January 2004), known as Thauan Lara, is a Brazilian footballer who currently plays as a left-back for Internacional.
+Thauan Lara dos Santos (born 22 January 2004), known as Thauan Lara, is a Brazilian professional footballer who plays as a left-back for Liga Portugal 2 club Portimonense, on loan from Santa Clara.

 Club career

 Born in Porto Alegre, Thauan Lara started his career with Internacional, joining at the age of nine.
 Growing up, he idolised fellow Brazilian full-back, Marcelo.
 He made his debut in a 1–0 Série A loss to Cuiabá.

+On 4 July 2025, Thauan Lara signed a two-year contract with Santa Clara in the Portuguese Primeira Liga.
+On 22 August, he was sent on a season-long loan to Liga Portugal 2 club Portimonense.